 I’ve heard a lot of praise about Pi-hole project but hadn’t gotten around actually trying it yet until recently.

-People usually use it with a low powered device like Raspberry Pi (hence the name Pi-hole) but in my case, I already have an Intel NUC around as Plex server (running Windows 10).
+People usually use Pi-hole with a low powered device like Raspberry Pi (hence the name Pi-hole) but in my case, I already have an Intel NUC lying around as Plex server (running Windows 10).
 I could just use it instead of setting up sth new.

 The easiest way to install Pi-hole is to use Docker.
 The process is as easy as